 This procedure is available to all staff working in Shropshire maintained schools.
 A separate version of this procedure is available for Academy schools.
-Subscribing Academy schools can contact their HR Business Partner/Officer.
 The procedure should be issued to staff and those undertaking duties and responsibilities on behalf of the school during induction to advise specifically on blowing the whistle on wrongdoing.
-It is also made available to business partners, contractors, voluntary agencies, partnerships, and any others who the school has dealings with for distribution for their employees.
+It is also made available to contractors, voluntary agencies, partnerships, and any others who the school has dealings with for distribution for their employees.